symfony-tr/symfony-docs-tr/book/security.rst

     This example is just meant to show you the basic idea behind the ``entity`` provider.
 For a full working example, see :doc:`/cookbook/security/entity_provider`.

-For more information on creating your own custom provider (e.g. if you needed to load users via a web service), see :doc:`/cookbook/security/custom_provider`.
+For more information on creating your own custom provider (Örn:  if you needed to load users via a web service), see :doc:`/cookbook/security/custom_provider`.

 .. _book-security-encoding-user-password: